sigmacomputing/sigmaquickstarts/site/sigmaguides/src/partners_secure_your_organization_with_security_analytics_using_snowflake_and_sigma/secure_your_organization_with_security_analytics_using_snowflake_and_sigma.md

 While there are a variety of security metrics that Snowflake and Sigma supports, in this hands-on lab, we will cover how you can leverage Snowflake and Sigma to monitor the security posture of your Snowflake data environment.

 ### Prerequisites
-For this lab you will need a Sigma free trial, which you can access here: [sigmacomputing.com/free-trial-hol](https://www.sigmacomputing.com/free-trial-hol).
+For this lab you will need a Sigma free trial, [which you can access here:] (https://www.sigmacomputing.com/go/free-trial).

 **The password is sigma**.
 For detailed instructions on getting set up, see section 1, Connecting to Sigma.